 Practicing yoga regularly can help you to manage symptoms of insomnia.
 You may be able to fall asleep quicker, sleep for longer, and go back to sleep after waking up at night.
 Research from 2019 points to the effectiveness of yoga and other mind-body therapies in treating insomnia and promoting better sleep.
 In addition to yoga, people who practiced meditation, tai chi, and qigong experienced improved sleep patterns.

 Frequent movement is an important element of sleep hygiene.
 Moderate exercise several times a week has been shown to improve overall sleep.
 Working out before bedtime has usually been discouraged.
 It was thought that exercising later in the day could make it harder to fall asleep and have a good night’s sleep.
 However, recent studies have found that moderate-intensity exercise won’t impact your sleep if you complete it at least an hour before bedtime.
 This makes yoga an excellent addition to your routine, as it is a low impact but still highly effective way to exercise.
 If you are someone who hates cardio but still wants to feel comfortable in your body, this practise could be for you.
 Plus, unlike a gym workout, you don’t need much in the way of equipment, so it can be done just about anywhere.

-Yoga has been shown to help people of all ages with their sleep hygiene, with over 55% of people who practise yoga reporting better sleep.
-Doing yoga before bed rather than at any other time in your daily routine may be extra beneficial, as your body may be more open and flexible in the later hours of the day.
-However, if you don’t have time to incorporate it into your nightly routine, doing yoga at any point in the day can still have sleep benefits, as it can help to reduce stress, leading to a more restful night’s sleep.
+Yoga has been shown to help people of all ages with their sleep hygiene.
+With over 55% of people who practise yoga reporting better sleep.
+Doing it before bed rather than at any other time in your daily routine may be extra beneficial.
+As your body may be more open and flexible in the later hours of the day.
+However, if you don’t have time to incorporate it into your nightly routine, doing yoga at any point in the day can still have sleep benefits.
+It can help to reduce stress, leading to a more restful night’s sleep.